8.5

 Deployment: Cloud or On-Premises

-Why We Chose It: We tested Xero’s free trial and found it user-friendly.
-It presents outstanding invoices and upcoming bills in a clear, tabular format.
-It also provides in-app guidance for accounting beginners, along with extensive videos and guides on best practices.
-Xero doesn’t have a built-in payment gateway, but it does integrate with over 1,000 apps, including Square, PayPal, Venmo, Apply Pay, and Google Pay.
+Xero is a user-friendly accounting software you can test out with a free trial.
+It displays outstanding invoices and upcoming bills in a clear, tabular format, making financial tracking straightforward.
+The system includes in-app guidance for beginners to accounting and has an extensive library of videos and best practice guides.
+While Xero lacks its own built-in payment gateway, it integrates with over 1,000 third-party apps, including Square, PayPal, Venmo, Apple Pay, and Google Pay.

-We like that Xero has over 50 pre-built report templates, covering financial statements like profit and loss, balance sheet, aged receivables/payables, and cash flow.
-It also enables users to edit report layouts, filters, and parameters.
-Invoice customization is slightly limited compared to QuickBooks Online or FreshBooks – you can only make content changes and minor tweaks to page margins, fonts, logos, columns, and fields.
+The software includes over 50 pre-built report templates, covering important financial statements such as profit and loss, balance sheets, aged receivables/payables, and cash flow reports.
+These reports can be customized with layout adjustments, filters, and other parameters.
+However, invoice customization is more limited compared to QuickBooks Online or Freshbooks, allowing you only to make minor changes such as modifying the page margins, fonts, logos, and columns and adding a single custom field.

-Unlike competitors, Xero has no user cap, allowing unlimited users per subscription.
-However, the basic plan lacks multi-currency support and bulk reconciliation features, which can inconvenience businesses with high transaction volumes.
-Additionally, the basic plan imposes limits on invoices and bills.
+Unlike many competitors, Xero has no user cap, allowing unlimited users for each subscription.
+However, the basic plan lacks multi-currency support and bulk reconciliation features, which may be an inconvenience to businesses with high transaction volumes.
+Additionally, the entry-level plan imposes limits on the amount of invoices and bills you can send each year

 Xero